-BMO’s Code of Conduct applies to our Board of Directors and all employees of BMO Financial Group and its direct and indirect subsidiaries around the world.
+BMO’s Code of Conduct applies to BMO’s Board of Directors, to the directors of the boards of BMO’s subsidiaries and to all employees of BMO Financial Group and its direct and indirect subsidiaries around the world.

 The approach outlined in this Code of Conduct is not something we aspire to: it is the performance standard we commit to every day.
 It is our enduring ethical guide — its principles are extremely important, and they are not negotiable.

 - 2016 BMO’s Code of Conduct (3.24 MB - PDF)

 - 2016 BMO’s Code of Conduct (Simplified Chinese) (2.4 MB - PDF)

 For more information, please email BMO's Ethics Office.

 Maintain integrity, empathy and responsibility in all our decisions and actions.

 Our values guide us beyond the easy thing to do to the right thing to do.
 They ensure we act with integrity with all of BMO’s customers, employees, suppliers and competitors, as well as any other third party or business partner.

 We must uphold high standards for how we operate.
 We must all consider the environmental and social impacts of our decisions.
 It’s an essential part of upholding our commitment to corporate responsibility.